Planning for safety

 If you don’t want a relationship with the stalker:

-- it is a very big mistake to keep on giving the message
+- It is a mistake to keep on giving the message

 Next: It is really important to think very carefully about the risks you may be facing.